C-Otto/rebalance-lnd/README.md

   -l, --list-candidates
-                        list candidate channels for rebalance --show-all            also show channels with zero rebalance amount -o, --outgoing        lists channels with less than 1,500,00 satoshis inbound liquidity -i, --incoming        (default) lists channels with less than 1,500,00 satoshis outbound liquidity
+                        list candidate channels for rebalance --show-all            also show channels with zero rebalance amount --show-only SHOW_ONLY
+                        only show information about the given channel -o, --outgoing        lists channels with less than 1,500,00 satoshis inbound liquidity -i, --incoming        (default) lists channels with less than 1,500,00 satoshis outbound liquidity